Bougakov/Micromake-D1-3D-printer/Piezo z-probe.md

   if (DEBUG == 1){
     Serial.print(displayMax); // Dummy constant to keep the chart in SERIAL PLOTTER to scale Serial.print(",");
-    Serial.print(threshold); // Dummy - to show threshold on chart
+    Serial.print(threshold);  // And another dummy - to show threshold on chart as a line Serial.print(",");
-    Serial.print(",");
     if (sensorReading1 <= displayMax) {
       Serial.print(sensorReading1);